KCA Partners with PLAD on Land Grab Action

 Following an agenda-setting meeting with the Devolution CS, Ann Waiguru, on August 6th at Hay Adam's hotel, the following was presented as diaspora's collective agenda for the President's attention.

-As you are aware, only 1% of diaspora Kenyans were enabled to vote in 2013.
+On diaspora voting: Diaspora recently won a case in Kenyan courts that directed the IEBC to put in place comprehensive measures enabling all diaspora Kenyans to vote.Only 1% of diaspora Kenyans were enabled to vote in 2013.
 We trust that the IEBC will not appeal this decision because we are determined to exercise the most fundamental of our rights as citizens of Kenya, towards political development and expansion of democratic space.

 This should eventually necessitate the expansion of the Ministry of Foreign Affairs to become the Ministry of Foreign and Diaspora Affairs.
 With the 48th County remitting $1.2 billion a year, according to the Central Bank of Kenya, this resource deserves strong and reliable pillars of representation, from executive to legislative, that can dedicatedly handle a vibrant diaspora investment industry in Kenya.
-Allow us to invest in building the roads, schools, hospitals, and yes, replace the American Peace Corps.

 The Kenya Scholars and Studies Association led by Dr. Kefa Otiso in Ohio is ready to teach classes in Kenya online, mentor graduate students, and travel to Kenya to teach short courses.
 We also have diaspora initiatives such as SpotBeam ready to install tele-education equipment and software in rural schools.